20+

 Client

-Storegga (via Petrofac Subsea Engineering, WS 11)
+Storegga (via Petrofac Subsea Engineering)

 Year